JosephSilber/bouncer/readme.md

 ### Creating roles and abilities

-Let's create a role called `admin` and give it the ability to `ban-users` from our site.
+Let's create a role called `admin` and give it the ability to `ban-users` from our site:

 ```php
 Bouncer::allow('admin')->to('ban-users');